Local limit of the random degree constrained process: Introduction

-{\bf PWIT.} One characterization of our local limit result uses the so-called Poisson weighted infinite tree (PWIT), which is a fundamental limit object in the theory of randomly weighted graphs.
-It was introduced by Aldous~\cite[Section 3.1]{A92} in the early 1990s, and was first called PWIT in~\cite[Section 4.1]{A01}.
-It is the local weak limit of~$K_n$ decorated with independent and exponentially distributed edge weights \cite{A92}.
+\textbf{PWIT.} One characterization of our local limit result uses the so-called Poisson weighted infinite tree (PWIT), which is a fundamental limit object in the theory of randomly weighted graphs.
+It was introduced by Aldous~\cite[Section~3.1]{A92} in the early 1990s, and was first called PWIT in~\cite[Section~4.1]{A01}.
+It is the local weak limit of~$K_n$ decorated with independent and exponentially distributed edge weights \cite{A92} (we tried to summarize this idea in Remark~\ref{rem:mot_pwit} above).
 The PWIT has several applications in the asymptotic characterization of the solutions of various combinatorial optimization problems on large random weighted graphs, e.g.\ for random assignment problems \cite{A92, SS}, random matrices \cite{BCC11a, BCC11b, BC, J18}, invasion percolation \cite{AGK}, minimal and stable matchings \cite{AB, HMP} and minimal spanning trees \cite{S02}.
-In particular, the local weak limit of the minimal spanning tree of $K_n$ with i.i.d.\ edge weights \cite[Theorem 1.1]{A13} is constructed using the PWIT (this result is a generalization of \cite[Theorem 1]{A90}).
+In particular, the local weak limit of the minimal spanning tree of $K_n$ with i.i.d.\ edge weights \cite[Theorem~1.1]{A13} is constructed using the PWIT (this result is a generalization of \cite[Theorem~1]{A90}).
 Branching random walk on the PWIT \cite{AF}, the length of longest path in subgraphs of the PWIT \cite{G16} as well as wired minimal spanning forests of the PWIT \cite{AS23,NT} have also been studied.
-A general overview of the PWIT with applications can be found in the survey~\cite{AS04} by Aldous and Steele.
+A general overview of the PWIT with applications can be found in the survey~\cite{AS04}.